alcionai/corso/website/blog/2023-3-15-tutorial-videos.md

 The answer?
 Corso, a free open-source backup tool that helps you safeguard your teams’ Microsoft 365 data, and it’s really quick to get started!
-By watching my four short videos, you’ll be set up and on your way to backing up all your M365 data in less than 20 minutes.
+By watching my four short videos, you’ll be set up and on your way to backing up all your Microsoft 365 data in less than 20 minutes.
 That’s shorter than most meetings!

 ## Get started with Corso for Microsoft 365 backups